yungtiec/bkp-alpha/markdown/Civil (CVL) Transparency Scorecard v1.0.0.md

 Even after a purchaser proves use, for at least one year following the token sale, he or she can only resell tokens to “attested consumers” -- i.e., other people who successfully registered as such through Token Foundry or who otherwise successfully answer questions on the Civil website proving they understand how CVL tokens are used and that they actually intend to use the CVL tokens for their intended purpose.

+##### Statement from Civil:

+In response to “Terms of token distributions (e.g., lockups, vesting)” and “Whether lockups or vesting schedules are enforced through smart contracts or company policy,” initial allocations of CVL tokens to employees, partners, and newsrooms are subject to the following restrictions, all of which are enforced by smart contract:

+- Employee allocations:

+- - All tokens released at end of sale.
+  - Limited availability for sale/transfer starting at 3 months with 1/24th being available on the last day of each month
+  - Prior to sale/transfer, must meet the same “proof of use” requirements as initial purchasers of CVL
+  - Once sale/transfer available, until at least October 2019, sale transfer is available only to other individuals who have (i) verified their identity on either Token Foundry or civil.co, and (ii) proven they understand how CVL tokens are used and that they actually intend to use the CVL tokens for their intended purpose.

+- Partner allocations:

+- - All tokens released at end of sale
+  - Limited availability for sale/transfer starting at 6 months with 1/6th being available on the last day of every 6th month
+  - No proof of use requirement
+  - Once sale/transfer available, until at least October 2019, sale transfer is available only to other individuals who have (i) verified their identity on either Token Foundry or civil.co, and (ii) proven they understand how CVL tokens are used and that they actually intend to use the CVL tokens for their intended purpose.

+- Newsroom allocations:

+- - All tokens released at end of sale
+  - No proof of use requirement
+  - Once sale/transfer available, until at least October 2019, sale transfer is available only to other individuals who have (i) verified their identity on either Token Foundry or civil.co, and (ii) proven they understand how CVL tokens are used and that they actually intend to use the CVL tokens for their intended purpose.

 ### Principle 4: Purpose of Token Distribution